ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 Note: **BE CAREFUL.**  If you run the `config_mysql.bat` script on an existing system **YOU MAY LOSE HISTORICAL LOG DATA**.

+- Make changes documented in Release notes between previous version and current version; You may wish to update the GUI before doing this (see [Releases](https://github.com/ISISComputingGroup/IBEX/wiki#releases]))

 - Record the release to the instrument (add to list in [Instrument Releases](https://github.com/ISISComputingGroup/IBEX/wiki#instrument-information))

 - Make sure these [tests are performed](server-release-tests), these are items we have missed in the past.